The Sunday Post has been part of Scottish culture for almost 100 years.

 The "Raise a £million for Oor Kids" is a clear statement of The Sunday Post's pledge to help us support Scotland's children.

 And Jings!
 Crivvens!
-Help ma Boab!...we’re certain it’s going to be a cracker of a year!
+Help ma Boab!...we’re certain our next events are going to be cracking with them on board!

 Providing us with a stunning finish to our flagship event from Hampden, the team at Loch Lomond Shores are also a great help on the day, from Clare and her staff, the Jenners team, Salah and Cafe Zest and Tanny and the Kilted Skirlie.